vinceau/project-clippi/README.md

 This will automatically start the development server.
 It includes HMR and auto-reloading so changes to both the main and renderer processes should auto-update.

+## Acknowledgements

+Many thanks to:

+* [Jas Laferriere](https://github.com/JLaferri) and the rest of the [Project Slippi](https://github.com/project-slippi) team.
+Project Clippi is built on top of Slippi, so without Slippi this project would not be possible.
+* Randy F. Smash for beta testing and providing initial feedback.
+* Daniel Jong for the Project Clippi logo.

+## License

+This software is released under the terms of [MIT license](LICENSE).